-$$\int{x=-\infty}^{0} \Pr(d=x) dx = \int{x=-\infty}^{0} \frac{1}{\sqrt{2\pi\sigma^2}} e^{-\frac{1}{2}\left(\frac{x-\mu}{\sigma}\right)^2} dx \tag{12}$$ where $\mu = \hat{\mu}D$ and $\sigma = \hat{\sigma}D / \sqrt{n}$.
+$$\int{x=-\infty}^{0} \Pr(d=x) dx = \int{x=-\infty}^{0} \frac{1}{\sqrt{2\pi\sigma^2}} e^{-\frac{1}{2}(\frac{x-\mu}{\sigma})^2} dx$$ (14)

-3 Sequence Data in Biology
+where $\mu = \hat{\mu}D$ and $\sigma = \hat{\sigma}D / \sqrt{n}$.

-Research in the biological and medical sciences is being transformed by the volume of data coming from projects which will reveal the entire genetic code
+3. Sequence Data in Biology

-(genome sequence) of Homo sapiens as well as other organisms that help us understand the genetic basis of human disease.
+Research in the biological and medical sciences is being transformed by the volume of data coming from projects which will reveal the entire genetic code (genome sequence) of Homo sapiens as well as other organisms that help us understand the genetic basis of human disease.
 A significant challenge in the analysis and interpretation of genetic sequence data is the accurate recognition of patterns that are diagnostic for known structural or functional features within the protein.
 Although regular expressions can describe many of these features they have some inherent limitations as a representation of biological sequence patterns.
-In recent years attention has shifted towards both the use of neural network approaches (see [1]) and to probabilistic models, in particular hidden Markov models (see [2]).
+In recent years attention has shifted towards both the use of neural network approaches (see (Baldi & Brunak, 1998)) and to probabilistic models, in particular hidden Markov models (see (Durbin et al., 1998)).
 Unfortunately, due to the complexity of the biological signals, considerable expertise is often required to 1) select the optimal neural network architecture or hidden Markov model prior to training and 2) understand the biological relevance of detailed features of the model.

 A general linguistic approach to representing the structure and function of genes and proteins has intrinsic appeal as an alternative approach to probabilistic methods because of the declarative and hierarchical nature of grammars.
-While linguistic methods have provided some interesting results in the recognition of complex biological signals [9] general methods for learning new grammars from example sentences are much less developed.
+While linguistic methods have provided some interesting results in the recognition of complex biological signals (Searls, 1997) general methods for learning new grammars from example sentences are much less developed.

 We considered it valuable to investigate the application of Inductive Logic Programming methods to the discovery of a language that would describe a particularly interesting class of sequences - neuropeptide precursor proteins (NPP).
 Unlike enzymes and other structural proteins, NPPs tend to show a lower overall sequence similarity despite some evidence of common ancestry within certain groups.
 This confounds pattern discovery methods that rely on multiple sequence alignment and recognition of biological conservation.
-Our approach is to generate the context-free definite-clause-grammar shown in Fig. 1.
-We represent protein sequences using the alphabet $\{A, C, D, E, F, G, H, I, K, L, M, N, P, Q, R, S, T, V, W, Y\}$, where each letter represents a particular amino acid residue.
+NPPs are highly variable in length and undergo specific enzymatic degradation (proteolysis) before the biologically active short peptides (neuropeptides) are released.
+As a consequence NPPs pose a particular challenge in sequence pattern discovery and recognition.
+We addressed this challenge by devising the context-free definite clause grammar shown in Fig. 1.
+We represent protein sequences using the alphabet {A, C, D, E, F, G, H, I, K, L, M, N, P, Q, R, S, T, V, W, Y}, where each letter represents a particular amino acid residue.
+The start and end represent cleavage sites and the middle-section represents the mature neuropeptide i.e. what remains after cleavage has taken place.
+A HMM approach is not suitable for NPP sequences because their length is highly variable, they have low overall sequence similarity and they undergo specific enzymatic degradation.